mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

 Note that Megaparsec internally uses standard Haskell functions to parse floating point numbers, thus no precision loss is possible (and it's tested).
 On the other hand, Parsec again re-implements the whole thing.
-Approach taken by Parsec authors is just parse the numbers one by one and then re-create the floating point number by means of floating point arithmetic.
+Approach taken by Parsec authors is to parse the numbers one by one and then re-create the floating point number by means of floating point arithmetic.
 Any professional knows that this is not possible and the only way to parse floating point number is via bit-level manipulation (it's usually done on OS level, in C libraries).
 Of course results produced by Parsec built-in parser for floating point numbers are incorrect.
 This is a known bug now, but it's been a long time till we “discovered” it, because again, Parsec has no test suite. (*Update*: it took one year but Parsec's maintainer has recently merged a pull request that seems to fix that and released Parsec 3.1.11.)

 Hexadecimal and octal numbers do not parse “0x” or “0o” prefixes, because different languages may have other prefixes for this sort of numbers.
 We